 They are often trained as police dogs, search and rescue dogs and even trained to help people with vision problems.
 They are known to be highly patient dogs who can endure pain without a single complaint.
 This is the reason they are considered good dogs for children as they do not mind the nudges, pulls and pushes while playing.

 When you bring home a German Shepherd puppy, remember to start dog obedience training from day one.
 This will remove any behavioral issues, if any, in future.
 The first training that you should begin with is housebreaking a dog.
 The minute you bring home the puppy, start with the process of housebreaking.

 Potty Training German Shepherd Puppies

 This was all about German Shepherd potty training.
-I know, the initial stages may sound wearisome and tedious.
-But, taking your pup outside for potty every 20 minutes will help solve the problem of mess in house and will help to house train the puppy soon.
+The initial stages may sound wearisome and tedious.
+Taking your pup outside for potty every 20 minutes will help solve the problem of mess in house and will help to house train the puppy soon.
 Make sure you take turns with other family members and everyone follows the same routine religiously.
-Hope the above tips on potty training a German Shepherd prove to be helpful for you and your pup.